Wolf Creek (2006)

 After the script was almost complete, news of serial killers started reaching the headlines and McClean weaved aspects of the killings into his plot as kind of evidence that Australians were indeed psychopaths.
 One of the serial killers was Ivan Milat.
 The second was Bradely Murdoch.
 The third was the Snowtown murderers.
 None of the murderers were anything like the Mick Dundee characters or the even McClean's fictional Mick Taylor.
-Ivan Milat was the son of Croat migrant in a family of 14.
+Specifically, Ivan Milat was the son of Croat migrant in a family of 14.
 He picked up backpackers and murdered them in Belanglo State Forest between Sydney and Canberra.
 If Wolf Creek wanted to be more in keeping with the truth, it would have had the killer named something like "Ivan Yankovich" and had him telling stories about his exploits in Sydney.

 Brad Murdoch murdered British tourist Peter Falconio; however, the manner of the murder is unknown because the body was never found.
 No evidence was found indicating that he was a serial killer.
 Although Murdoch killed Falconio in outback Australia, his demeanour was anything but that of a friendly outback character.
 He was a loner, a drug user and he trasported drugs between Australia's cities.
 Admittedly, an adult watching an R-rated movie should be able to refrain from extrapolating a movie character onto a population of people.
 That said, a judge felt that Wolf Creek had blurred the lines between fact and friction to an extent that it could prejudice the trial of Brad Murdoch.
 As a result, the movie was not shown in the Northern Territory until after Murdoch's trial had been completed.